How I Tell Stories

-I am deeply curious about the world, and there's nothing else I like better than to roam outside the realms of my own life and talk to strangers, learn something new, and tell all about it.
+I am deeply curious about the world, and there's nothing I like better than to roam outside the realms of my own life and talk to strangers, learn something interesting, and tell all about it.

-I write across broad themes but my favourite stories are those that take immersive reporting, exudes a strong sense of place and history, and captures something of the sentiment of our human existence—through the lens of culture, politics or food.
+I usually tell human stories that span travel, culture, and politics.
+My favourite stories are those that feature immersive reporting and exude a strong sense of place and history.
 In particular, I am drawn to stories that explore the connections between conflict, memory and identity.
 Those are also the kinds of stories I try to seek out and tell.

-My writing and photographs have been published at CNN, Slate, Roads and Kingdoms, The Guardian, Vice Indonesia, Esquire Malaysia, Esquire Singapore, and The Malaysian Insider, among others.
-I also have work forthcoming in the Virginia Quarterly Review.
+My writing and photographs have been published at Roads and Kingdoms, the Virginia Quarterly Review, Slate, Esquire Malaysia, Esquire Singapore, CNN, The Guardian, Vice Indonesia, and The Malaysian Insider, among others.

 When I have time, I work on personal and collaborative projects like Sweatheart.